The Lhatese Shop

 Fun Fact: The Lhatese makes a pretty good watch dog and likes to let you know when people are walking by.

 |Height (at the withers)||Males and Females 8in - 12in|

 |Common health issues||Patellar Luxation, Hypoglycemia, Eye Problems, Kidney Problems, Reverse Sneezing, Collapsed Trachea|

 |Other Names||Lhasatese, Lamalese|

 The Lhatese is a sweet, affectionate and very playful companion.
 He is great with all members of the family but he is especially good with children.
-However, experts do recommend that they are properly socialised from a young age so that they know what behaviour is expected of them.
+However, experts do recommend that they are properly socialized from a young age so that they know what behavior is expected of them.

-The Lhatese is very intelligent but he can be hard to train sometimes however, persistence truly does pay off with these pooches.
-The Lhatese is also a great watchdog and he will watch for strangers near your home alerting you to any strange activity.
+The Lhatese is very intelligent but he can be hard to train sometimes, persistence truly does pay off with these pooches.
+The Lhatese is also a great watchdog and he will watch for strangers near your home, alerting you to any strange activity.
 He is generally calm and loving and wants to please his family.
 While he is happiest when you are home to spend time with him, he is not prone to separation anxiety.

-The Lhatese originates from the United States.
-Although we do not know much about the Lhatese' s history, we can study the parent breeds in order to understand the Lhatese's origins.
+The Lhatese originates from the United States although, we do not know much about the Lhatese's history.

 The Lhasa Apso finds his roots in Tibet as a royal dog and the guardian of Tibetan monasteries.
 For centuries, the only way a person could own a Lhasa Apso was if the dog was gifted by the Dalai Lama.
 The Lhasa Apso made its way to the United States when the Dalai Lama gifted a pair of Lhasas to a Mr. Cutting from New Jersey.
 Cutting enjoyed breeding dogs, and his male and female are the ancestors of the Lhasas in the United States today.